verified-network-toolchain/petr4/content/installation/_index.md

 {{< lead >}}

-Petr4 is available pre-built in a VM or as an OPAM package.
-The OPAM package can be built from the version published on [opam.ocaml.org/packages](https://opam.ocaml.org/packages) or it can be built from the Petr4 git repository directly.
+Petr4 is available pre-built in a VM or it may be built from source.

 ## Installing the VM